Ten years ago Doctors joined our paramedics on board the aircraft. Here's what a difference that made to the service.

 The power of clinical governance

 Behind the scenes, a process called clinical governance drives this excellence.
-It’s a structured way of learning from every case – what went well, what could be better, and what new evidence might change practice.
+It’s a structured way of learning from every case; what went well, what could be better, and what new evidence might change practice.

 Education and simulation: Preparing for the rare

-Our recent paediatric simulation session was excellent,’ Kate shares.
-‘Dealing with critically ill babies is rare, so we rehearse those high-acuity, low-occurrence scenarios.
-From tiny syringes to incubating babies and loading them onto the helicopter – it’s all about being ready.
+Our recent paediatric simulation session was excellent.
+Dealing with critically ill babies is rare, so we rehearse those high-acuity, low-occurrence scenarios.
+From using tiny syringes to intubating young children and loading them onto the helicopter – it’s all about being ready.

 The team also opens these sessions to medical students, road paramedics, and allied services, spreading knowledge across the emergency care network.

-Looking ahead: The next chapter
+Looking ahead: the next chapter

 As Devon Air Ambulance celebrates this tenth anniversary, the focus is on consolidating achievements and shaping the future.